How-To: Perform A Leak Down Test On A Motorcycle

 • Compression test first.
 If compression test shows values lower than specified in service manual, then move on to leak down.
 Lock the motor with ratchet against foot peg to prevent rotating.

 3. I have one cylinder that is receiving spark, fuel, and air, but is not firing.
-Compression test showed it鈥檚 the same as the others but should I do a leak down test just to make sure?
+Compression test showed it’s the same as the others but should I do a leak down test just to make sure?

 Leave a Comment